faisalimam1/DL-Learning-Roadmap/README.md

 ---

-*Updated daily — every result in this README was actually measured, not estimated.*
+*Every result in this README was actually measured, not estimated.*

+**30 Days.
+4 Phases.
+4 Live Projects.
+Roadmap complete.**